ZaheerUDin957/ZaheerUDin957/README.md

 - 🎓 **More than a year of teaching and research in advanced image processing and artificial intelligence** at a leading academic institute

 # 🌐 Technical Proficiency
-I possess strong technical skills and hands-on experience with the latest tools in AI, data science, and data visualization.
-My ability to communicate complex concepts clearly and my expertise in SEO and professional resume creation enables me to deliver value-driven solutions that meet business and academic needs.
+I possess strong technical skills and hands-on experience with the latest tools in AI, data science, data analysis, data visualization, machine learning, deep learning, computer vision, hyperspectral imaging, digital image processing, generative AI, and Retrieval-Augmented Generation (RAG).
+My ability to communicate complex concepts clearly allows me to deliver value-driven solutions for research and development that meet both business and academic needs.

 ## 🛠️ Skills & Tools